gridsingularity/gsy-e-sdk/README.md

 ```
 {"username": "<your_username>", "password": "<your_password>"}
 ```
-The returned JWT needs to be sent via the Authorization HTTP header when sending the forecast data For that you need to add the following key value pair to the header of the POST command:
+The returned JWT needs to be sent via the Authorization HTTP header when sending the forecast data.
+For that you need to add the following key value pair to the header of every POST command:
 ```
 Authorization: JWT <your_token>
 ```
 ###### Send energy forecast
-The POST  to send the energy value is (please fill in `<Canary Network UUID>` and `<Device UUID>`:
+The POST to send the energy value is the following (please fill in `<Canary Network UUID>` and `<Device UUID>`):
 ```
 POST https://d3aweb-dev.gridsingularity.com/external-connection/api/<Canary Network UUID>/<Device UUID>/set_energy_forecast/
 ```